Derry rail link to Portadown to be prioritised with new Letterkenny line also rubber-stamped

 The long-anticipated report was signed-off on Wednesday by the Infrastructure Minister John O’Dowd and his southern counterpart Eamon Ryan.

-“The publication of the Final Report of the AISRR, the first of its kind across this island, is historic and I am pleased that we have reached this point.
+“The publication of the Final Report of the AISRR, the first of its kind across this island, is historic and I am pleased that we have reached this point," said Minister O’Dowd.

-"The Report provides an evidence-based framework to help guide future investment in our rail network, and will help us meet our climate commitments,” said Mr. O’Dowd.
+"The Report provides an evidence-based framework to help guide future investment in our rail network, and will help us meet our climate commitments.”

 Mr. Ryan concurred: “This is an important day for the island of Ireland.
 This is not just the first AISRR, it is the most ambitious vision for rail in a century, bringing us forward to a new age of rail.